Rabbid76/graphics-snippets/documentation/model_view_projection_depth.md

 #### Viewport and depth range

-The normalized device coordinates are linearly mapped to the Window Coordinates (Screen Coordinates) and to the depth for the depth buffer.
+The normalized device coordinates are linearly mapped to the viewport rectangle (Window Coordinates / Screen Coordinates) and to the depth for the depth buffer.
-The viewport is defined by [`glViewport`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glViewport.xhtml).
+The viewport rectangle is defined by [`glViewport`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glViewport.xhtml).
 The depth range is set by [`glDepthRange`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glDepthRange.xhtml) and is by default [0, 1].

 See also:
 [OpenGL Transformation](http://www.songho.ca/opengl/gl_transform.html)